jo-arroyo/data-structures-and-algorithms/data-structures/linkedList/README.md

 * Append a node to the tail of the list
 * Insert a node before a specified value
 * Insert a node after a specified value
+* Find the value from the end of a linked list
+* Find the middle node from a linked list

 ## Approach & Efficiency
 * When inserting, achieved O(n) by identifying the head and rerouting.
 Does not require traversal.